Bangladesh

 • Today is arrival day.
 The tour itinerary will officially start early the following day, so it's a good chance to get acclimatised to Bangladesh, and to meet your fellow travellers.

-• We recommend arriving no later than early afternoon/evening to allow for any flight delays.
+• We recommend arriving at Hazrat Shahjalal International Airport (DAC) no later than early afternoon to allow for any flight delays.
+Transfer from the airport to the hotel is included.

-• Depending on your arrival time, there will be a chance to explore some sites in Dhaka and get your first taste of some great Bangladesh food.
+• Depending on your arrival time, there will be a chance to explore some sites in Dhaka and get your first taste of some great Bangladeshi food.

 Accommodation | Hotel in Dhaka